9 Veggies You Can Grow Indoors

 Gourmet dinners with fresh veggies and no more plastic herb packets are in your future

-Not only is growing your own food a fun thing to do, but it's also good for your health and the environment!
+Not only is growing your own food a fun thing to do while sheltering in place, but it's also good for your health and the environment!
 Have you ever cooked a dish that calls for a sprig of thyme or a garnish of basil leaves and bought one of those plastic herb packets at the store, only to use a small bit and have the rest wasted?
 Well, both that plastic packaging and the wasted food is not great for climate change.
 Actually growing a bit of your own food is a great way to do your part against climate change and feel a connection to the food that we eat.
-It's especially great as an educational project if you have kids and want to teach them about where food comes from all within the comfort of your own home.
 Plus, it's just nice and calming to have plants to look at inside!
-So find a windowsill that gets at least a few hours of sunlight (south and west facing are the best), and head to your local gardening store for seeds or transplants and get started.
+So find a windowsill that gets at least a few hours of sunlight (south and west facing are the best), and you can order some seeds online and get started!
+Some of our favorite online seed suppliers are Johnny's Selected Seeds, Seed Savers Exchange, and High Mowing Organic Seeds.

 Adding a few basil leaves to basically any pasta dish and many Asian dishes is just the sweet brightness that can take your meal to the next level.
 Having a basil plant where you can snip a few leaves off at a time is a great way to ensure you always have it on hand.
 Plus, basil pretty much always comes in a plastic clamshell at the grocery store (unless it's the farmers market in the summer), so you'll be avoiding some plastic waste as well.
 Basil needs a sunny window with about 6 hours of sunlight.
 It is easy to grow from seeds or you can find transplants at your local nursery in the springtime.
 Here's more info on how to grow basil indoors.